Kong/kongponents/docs/components/table.md

 ```

 :::tip NOTE
-Notice that in the example above _Username_ column is sortable and _Email_ column is hidable.
-In this example sorting is handled on the client side, however should you want to apply serer-side logic to handle sorting, you can bind your logic to [`sort` event](#sort) and perform re-fetching of data as needed.
+Notice that in the example above the _Username_ column is `sortable` and the _Email_ column is `hidable`.
+In this example sorting is handled on the client side, however should you want to apply server-side logic to handle sorting, you can bind your logic to the [`sort` event](#sort) and perform re-fetching of data as needed.
 :::

 ### initialFetcherParams

-Fetcher function takes a single param - an object with following properties:
+Fetcher function takes a single param - an object with the following properties:

 ```ts
 interface FetcherParams {